• Skip to primary navigation

 You may find the following information useful as you manage your roach colony with cleaners.
 It can be used to prevent or resolve issues.

-• Dermestid larvae seek shelter before they pupate.
+- Dermestid larvae seek shelter before they pupate.
 They burrow into soft material as mature larvae and emerge from the holes as beetles.
-While Dubia roaches will not harass pupating insects, it’s possible that other Dermestid beetles and larvae, or other cleaner insects might.
+While Dubia roaches will not harass pupating insects, other Dermestid beetles and larvae, or other cleaner insects might.
 Adding a piece of Styrofoam or corrugated cardboard to the colony for them to burrow into may increase Dermestidae pupation success.
 The result is more beetles, more eggs, and a larger Dermestid population generally.

-• Dermestid reproduction is slower than lesser mealworms, but they eat different foods so managing them separately is doable.
-As with any insect, population depends on environment and food supply.
+- Dermestid reproduction is slower than lesser mealworms, but they eat different foods so managing them separately is doable.
+As with any insect, the population depends on the environment and food supply.
 As a general rule, the supply of dead roaches determines the Dermestid population.
 The amount of frass and vegetation determines the lesser mealworm population.
 Adjust either of these to suit your needs.

-• Dermestid beetles can eat cheese, feathers, fur, and leather.
-They may like cheese, but the latter are when other options are slim.
+- Dermestid beetles can eat cheese, feathers, fur, and leather.
+They may like cheese, but the latter is when other options are slim.

 Here is a resource where you can learn more about Dermestid beetles and their care (external link), if you’re interested.